2018 New Orleans Saints season: NFC Championship: vs. (2) Los Angeles Rams

 Coming off with the Divisional Round victory over the Eagles, the Saints remain in the Superdome to host the Los Angeles Rams.
 It was the first time since January 24, 2010, the Saints host the NFC Championship in their home field.

 The game was marred with controversy after the referees missed a pass interference call of Nickell Robey-Coleman's hit on Tommylee Lewis on 3rd-and-10 with 1:45 remaining in the 4th quarter.

-Some fans, players, and analysts believe the missed call is among the worst in NFL history.

 The NFL admitted to missing the call soon after the game was over, but did not apologize for the situation until a week and a half later.
 The fallout from the missed call was a factor in the NFL's decision to expand instant replay, making pass interference (including non-calls) reviewable.

 With the controversial loss in overtime, the Saints finish their season 14-4.